-Osteoporosis is a disease that affects bone and causes a reduction in bone mineral density and bone mass.
-Infusion therapy is a treatment option that involves injecting medication into a person’s bloodstream to help treat symptoms.
+Infusion therapy is a treatment option for osteoporosis that involves injecting medication into a person’s bloodstream to help manage symptoms.

 Osteoporosis is a condition that affects bone health.
 It occurs when the body reabsorbs more bone tissue and produces less to replace it, resulting in bones becoming porous and weaker.
 This can cause a person to experience more bone fractures due to injuries.